nabla-ml/nabla/docs/api/index.md

 ## Overview

-Nabla provides a comprehensive set of APIs for array operations, function transformations, and automatic differentiation:
+Endia provides a comprehensive set of APIs for array operations, function transformations, and automatic differentiation:

 - **Core Array**: The fundamental `Array` class and its operations
 - **Function Transformations**: Tools like `jit`, `vmap`, `jvp`, and `vjp` for compilation and differentiation